 Do you take my insurance?

-At our Charlotte dental office, we will file all insurance except Medicaid.
+At our Charlotte dental office, we will file almost all insurances except Medicaid.
 That means that you can come to our office no matter what insurance you have and we will take care of the paperwork!
-We are in-network with Connection Dental, a third-party insurance management company that includes:
+We are in-network with most insurance companies, including but not limited to:

 We work with patients to maximize their benefits.
 It is important to remember, however, that dental insurance may not cover all expenses when it comes to your treatment.
 For any out-of-pocket costs that you may incur, we do offer CareCredit, a healthcare financing plan with low- and no-interest options.

 The best way to find out about your benefits is to give us a call.
 Our helpful team will be happy to assist you and clarify what you can expect when you receive treatment in our office.
 We will always be upfront about costs and help you prioritize treatment so you can protect your oral health and your budget.

 To find out more, or to schedule an appointment with our family dental center, give us a call!

 Are you accepting new patients?